Is hand grind better than grinder weed?

 Pros of Using a Grinder:

-1. Convenience and efficiency, providing a quick and consistent grind.
+1. Quick and consistent grind.

 Cons of Using a Grinder: